dosco/graphjin/docs/website/docs/example.md

 docker-compose up
 ```

-## Access the Super Graph UI
+## Access the GraphJin UI

-The Super Graph web UI is used to build and test queries.
+The GraphJin web UI is used to build and test queries.
 It supports auto-completion which
 makes it easy to craft queries.
 Open your web browser and visit the below url.

 [http://localhost:8080](http://localhost:8080)